The first computing devices and machines. Calculating machine

 RAM, type, capacity (words)

-In fifth-generation computers, a qualitative transition from data processing to knowledge processing is supposed to take place.
+In fifth-generation computers, there should presumably be a qualitative transition from data processing to knowledge processing.

-The fifth generation computer architecture will contain two main blocks.
+The architecture of fifth-generation computers will contain two main blocks.
 One of them is a traditional computer, but devoid of communication with the user.
-This connection is made by an intelligent interface.
-The problem of decentralization of computing with the help of computer networks will also be solved.
+This communication is carried out by an intelligent interface.
+The problem of decentralization of computing using computer networks will also be solved.

-Briefly, the basic concept of fifth-generation computers can be formulated as follows:
+Briefly, the basic concept of a fifth-generation computer can be formulated as follows:

-1. Computers based on ultra-complex microprocessors with a parallel-vector structure, simultaneously executing dozens of sequential program instructions.
+1. Computers on ultra-complex microprocessors with a parallel-vector structure, simultaneously executing dozens of sequential program instructions.

-2. Computers with many hundreds of processors operating in parallel, which make it possible to build data and knowledge processing systems, effective network computer systems.
+2. Computers with many hundreds of parallel working processors, allowing the construction of data and knowledge processing systems, efficient network computer systems.

-Until the 17th century the activity of society as a whole and of each person individually was aimed at mastering the substance, i.e., there is a knowledge of the properties of matter and the manufacture of first primitive, and then more and more complex tools of labor, up to mechanisms and machines that make it possible to produce consumer values.
+Until the 17th century the activity of society as a whole and of each person individually was aimed at mastering the substance, that is, knowledge of the properties of the substance and the production of first primitive, and then increasingly complex tools, up to mechanisms and machines that allow the production of consumer values.

-At the end of the XX century. humanity has entered a new stage of development - the stage of building an information society.
+At the end of the 20th century. humanity has entered a new stage of development - the stage of building an information society.

 At the end of the 60s.
-D. Bell stated the transformation of an industrial society into an information one.
+D. Bell noted the transformation of an industrial society into an information society.

 A modern computer is a universal, multifunctional, electronic automatic device for working with information.

-In 1642, when Pascal was 19 years old, the first working model of an adding machine was made.
+In 1642, when Pascal was 19 years old, the first working model of a adding machine was made.

-In 1673, Leibniz invented a mechanical device for calculations (a mechanical calculator).
+In 1673, Leibniz invented a mechanical device for calculations (mechanical calculator).

-1804 engineer Joseph-Marie Jacquard built a fully automated machine (Jacquard machine) capable of reproducing the most complex patterns.
-The operation of the machine was programmed using a deck of punched cards, each of which controlled one shuttle move.
+1804 engineer Joseph-Marie Jacquard built a fully automated machine (Jaccard machine), capable of reproducing complex patterns.
+The operation of the machine was programmed using a deck of punched cards, each of which controlled one shuttle stroke.

-In 1822, C. Babbage built a difference engine (trial model) capable of calculating and printing large mathematical tables.
+In 1822, C. Babbage built a difference engine (test model), capable of calculating and printing large mathematical tables.
 Subsequently, he came up with the idea of creating a more powerful analytical engine.
-She not only had to solve mathematical problems of a certain type, but to perform various computational operations in accordance with instructions given by the operator.
+She not only had to solve mathematical problems of a certain type, but also perform various computational operations in accordance with the instructions given by the operator.

-Countess Augusta Ada Lovelace, together with C. Babbage, worked on creating programs for his calculating machines.
+Countess Augusta Ada Lovelace worked with Charles Babbage to create programs for his calculating machines.
 Her work in this area was published in 1843.

 Models of adding machines, the first of which was designed no later than 1876.
-Chebyshev's adding machine for that time was one of the most original computers.
-In his designs, Chebyshev proposed the principle of continuous transmission of tens and the automatic transition of the carriage from digit to digit during multiplication.
+Chebyshev's adding machine was one of the most original computers for that time.
+In his designs, Chebyshev proposed the principle of continuous transmission of tens and automatic transition of the carriage from digit to digit during multiplication.

-Alexei Nikolaevich Krylov 1904 proposed the design of a machine for integrating ordinary differential equations.
+In 1904, Alexey Nikolaevich Krylov proposed the design of a machine for integrating ordinary differential equations.
 In 1912, such a machine was built.

 And others.

-An electronic computer (computer), a computer is a set of technical means designed for automatic processing of information in the process of solving computational and information problems.
+An electronic computer (computer), a computer, is a set of technical means designed for automatic information processing in the process of solving computational and information problems.

-Computers can be classified according to a number of criteria, in particular:
+Computers can be classified according to a number of characteristics, in particular:

 Physical representation of the processed information;